A unified approach to structural limits, and limits of graphs with bounded tree-depth: Abstract

 \section{Abstract}

-In this paper we introduce a general framework for the study of limits of relational structures in general and graphs in particular, which is based on a combination of model theory and (functional) analysis.
+In this paper we introduce a general framework for the study of limits of relational structures and graphs in particular, which is based on a combination of model theory and (functional) analysis.
 We show how the various approaches to graph limits fit to this framework and that they naturally appear as ``tractable cases'' of a general theory.
 As an outcome of this, we provide extensions of known results.
-We believe that this put these into next context and perspective.
-For example, we prove that the sparse--dense dichotomy exactly corresponds to random free graphons.
+We believe that this puts these into a broader context.
 The second part of the paper is devoted to the study of sparse structures.
 First, we consider limits of structures with bounded diameter connected components and we prove that in this case the convergence can be ``almost'' studied component-wise.
-We also propose the structure of limits objects for convergent sequences of sparse structures.
-Eventually, we consider the specific case of limits of colored rooted trees with bounded height and of graphs with bounded tree-depth, motivated by their role of elementary brick these graphs play in decompositions of sparse graphs, and give an explicit construction of a limit object in this case.
+We also propose the structure of limit objects for convergent sequences of sparse structures.
+Eventually, we consider the specific case of limits of colored rooted trees with bounded height and of graphs with bounded tree-depth, motivated by their role as ``elementary bricks'' these graphs play in decompositions of sparse graphs, and give an explicit construction of a limit object in this case.
 This limit object is a graph built on a standard probability space with the property that every first-order definable set of tuples is measurable.
 This is an example of the general concept of {\em modeling} we introduce here.
-Our example is also the first ``intermediate class'' with explicitly defined limit structures.
+Our example is also the first ``intermediate class'' with explicitly defined limit structures where the inverse problem has been solved.

-\section{Introduction}
+\chapter{Introduction}

 To facilitate the study of the asymptotic properties of finite graphs (and more generally of finite structures) in a sequence $G_1, G_2,\ldots, G_n,\ldots$, it is natural to introduce notions of {\em structural convergence}.
 By structural convergence, we mean that we are interested in the characteristics of a typical vertex (or group of vertices) in the graph $G_n$, as $n$ grows to infinity.
 This convergence can be concisely expressed by various means.
-We note two main directions: \begin{itemize}

-\item the convergence of the sampling distributions; \item the convergence with respect to a metric in the space of structures (such as the cut metric). \end{itemize}
+We note two main directions: \begin{itemize} \item the convergence of the sampling distributions; \item the convergence with respect to a metric in the space of structures (such as the cut metric). \end{itemize}

 Also, sampling from a limit structure may also be used to define a sequence convergent to the limit structure.

 All these directions lead to a rich theory which originated in a probabilistic context by Aldous~\cite{Aldous1981} and Hoover~\cite{Hoover1979} (see also the monograph of Kallenberg~\cite{Kallenberg2005} and the survey of Austin~\cite{Austin2008}) and, independently, in the study of random graph processes, and in analysis of properties of random (and quasirandom) graphs (in turn motivated among others by statistical physics \cite{Borgs20081801,Borgs2012,Lov'asz2006}).
 This development is nicely documented in the recent monograph of Lov\' asz \cite{LovaszBook}.